bucketco/bucket-javascript-sdk/packages/openfeature-node-provider/README.md

 ```

 To use the Bucket Node.js OpenFeature provider, you must convert your OpenFeature contexts to Bucket contexts.
-You do that by supplying a context translation function which takes the Open Feature context and returns
+You can achieve this by supplying a context translation function which takes the Open Feature context and returns
 a corresponding Bucket Context:

 ```ts